 1:00-4:00 pm: Work at volunteer placement or free afternoon

-5:00 – 7:00: Free time to explore the city, watch a soccer game or people doing Capoeira in the park, explore the cobblestone streets of the Pelourinho district, stroll along Boa Viagem Beach and Forte Monte Serrat, or visit some of the city’s many museums and shops.
+4:00 – 7:00: Free time to explore the city, watch a soccer match, walk through Tangúa Park, meet up with friends at the Botanical Garden, or visit some of the city’s many museums and shops.

 7:00 pm – 8:00 pm: Dinner with your host family.
 Dinners in Brazil are not typically hot meals, and usually consist of salads, soups, or sandwiches.

-9:00 pm – 11:00 pm: Relax at home, watch a movie, practice Portuguese with your host family, read a book, prepare for the next day’s volunteering, or plan a weekend trip to Rio de Janeiro to take in the sights, the nearby beautiful beaches and islands to relax or go snorkeling, or further inland to Bahia’s beautiful countryside to explore or go hiking.
+8:00 pm – 10:00 pm: Relax at home, watch a movie, practice Portuguese with your host family, read a book, prepare for the next day’s volunteering, or plan a weekend visit to Feirinha do Largo da Ordem (Sunday open air market), trip to the beautiful beaches and islands to relax or go snorkeling, or further inland to countryside to explore or go hiking.